apollojain/trailo/README.md

 ```
 $ rails g controller home
 ```
 What this does is actually create a controller for our Homepage.
 This basically allows the ruby backend to communicate with the Home view.
 We want to do two things now.
-First,
+First, go to
 ```
 .../trailo/app/views/home/
 ```